 Institutional grants and scholarships from Bossier Parish Community College will appear on the Shopping Sheet, along with your eligibility for federal grants (including the Federal Pell Grant), state grants/scholarships (including the Louisiana TOPS scholarship), and Federal Direct Student Loans.

-Please note that while the Shopping Sheet will indicate the maximum amount of federal loans for which you may be eligible, you are strongly encouraged to postpone borrowing student loans until you know the amount of your military benefits.
-Many veteran students at BPCC find it unnecessary to take on student loan debt, and are able to cover their expenses using their VA education benefits and grant assistance.
+Please note that while the Shopping Sheet will indicate the maximum amount of federal loans for which you may be eligible, you are strongly encouraged to postpone borrowing student loans until you know the amount of your other financial aid awards.
+Many students at BPCC find it unnecessary to take on student loan debt, and are able to cover their expenses using their grant and scholarship assistance.
 If you must borrow, we encourage you to borrow only the amount you really need in order to minimize your long-term indebtedness.

 Veteran-related or active duty education benefits for are not included on the Shopping Sheet because the amounts cannot be determined until you have applied to the Veterans Administration or Department of Defense and received a certificate of eligibility.